 Frank Caiazzo agrees with Fontaine that the Beatles' signatures are heavily forged and says that the FAB 4 signatures went through changes, or "autographic identity" throughout their careers.
 He adds that although forgers are very good, because they manufacture forgeries in bulk, they seem to miss the characteristic differences mentioned above.

 To determine authenticity, it's a good idea to seek expert advice and to read about the many changes in signature styles made through the years and to be familiar with the years in which there weren't any autographs when the Beatles were in the studio, or filming.

-One website that provides help with determining authenticity and value is PFC40 Autograph Index.
+One website that provides help with determining authenticity and value is Just Collecting.
 This site focuses on the value of autographs, the hot autographs, and is another resource you can access to get values for Beatles autographs.
 Peruse through this section for examples of authentic signatures to compare against the item for which you are about to purchase or one that you may have.

 - Autographs signed by all four Beatles are selling for £28,000.